 Reviewed by: Deepti Johar, DVM;

-Alex Schechter, DVM, Founding Veterinarian at Pure Paws Veterinary Care.
+Alex Schechter, DVM, and founding veterinarian at Burrwood Veterinary.
+He was previously founding veterinarian at Pure Paws Veterinary Care.